valeriansaliou/sonic/README.md

 * `<count>`: a positive integer number; set within allowed maximum & minimum limits;
 * `<manual>`: help manual to be shown (available manuals: `commands`);

 _Notice: the `bucket` terminology may confuse some Sonic users.
-As we are well-aware Sonic may be used in an environment where end-users may each hold their own search index graph in a given `collection`, we made it possible to manage per-end-user search graphs with `bucket`.
-If you only have a single index graph per `collection` (most Sonic users will), we advise you use a static generic name for your `bucket`, for instance: `default`._
+As we are well-aware Sonic may be used in an environment where end-users may each hold their own search index in a given `collection`, we made it possible to manage per-end-user search indexes with `bucket`.
+If you only have a single index per `collection` (most Sonic users will), we advise you use a static generic name for your `bucket`, for instance: `default`._

 **⬇️ Search flow example (via `telnet`):**